Baltimore Streetcar Museum: Car #7303

+Car #2187

+Both built by St. Louis Car Co. in 1948, the history of this car closely mirrors that of car #2168.
+However, the histories diverge at the crucial point of SEPTA's General Overhaul (GOH) program.
+While 2168 was refurbished for further passenger use, 2194 and its sister, 2187, were modified for Overhead Line Repair in the subway portion of the system.
+2187 was retired from use with SEPTA in 2005, and was sent off to the Baltimore Streetcar Museum (BSM), who repainted in BSM colors..

+Car #C-145

+Built by the Brill Company in 1923, C-145 was part of multiple orders for more than 520 pieces of surface passenger equipment ordered by the Philadelphia Rapid Transit Company from that city’s J.G.
+Brill Company in 1923.
+This imposing car was built for sweeping and plowing snow during all but the most severe storms, although the car's plow was removed at some point.
+The revolving brush component, however, remains.
+This car endured nearly fifty years of service, only being decommissioned in 1970.
+It is the heaviest car in the Museum's collection, weighing in at 74,000 pounds.

 Santa's Streetcar

 In December, the Museum holds a "Santa's Streetcar" event on two weekends, decorating one of the streetcars in Christmas finery as Santa Claus welcomes children.

 Machine shop

 The machine shop at the Baltimore Streetcar Museum is one of the largest and well equipped shops of any streetcar museum in the United States.
 In many instances, parts for Baltimore Streetcar Museum and other museums are custom fabricated.

 Library collection

 The Baltimore Streetcar Museum houses the library collections of the Baltimore Streetcar Museum and the National Railway Historical Society (Baltimore Chapter), formally known as Maryland Rail Heritage Library.

 Additional information

 The Museum's website has detailed information about its operational equipment, as well as vehicles awaiting restoration (see Collection Highlights).
 Also provided are illustrations of surviving Baltimore area sites from the city's once-extensive streetcar network.

 Volunteer operating staff

 The Museum's streetcar operations is handled by an all-volunteer staff, composed exclusively of Museum members.
 Training is provided by the Museum's Training Department during a formal eleven week educational program.
 Recruitment is periodically advertised through the Museum's newsletter which all Museum members receive.